 University Community Service Center – This student-run organization fosters the development of civic-minded students by providing substantive community service opportunities through community partnerships based on mutual trust and respect.

-The Legacy of Dr. King Seminar and Tour – An offering by the University of Chicago Graham School of Continuing Liberal and Professional Studies and the Civic Knowledge Project, "The Legacy of Dr. Martin Luther King, Jr." is a half-day seminar and tour led by Bronzeville civil rights activist and oral historian Timuel D. Black, who has lived on Chicago’s South Side for nine decades.
+The Legacy of Dr. King Seminar and Tour – An offering by the Civic Knowledge Project and the Alumni Association, "The Legacy of Dr. Martin Luther King, Jr." is a half-day seminar and tour led by Bronzeville civil rights activist and oral historian Timuel D. Black, who has lived on Chicago’s South Side for nine decades.